Chevifier/QuestManager/documentation/Script_Quest_API.md

 #### `_init(quest_name:String,quest_details :String= "") -> void`

 Class initializer when `ScriptQuest.new()` is called.
-Requires the name of the quest and its details/discription.
+Requires the name of the quest and optionally its details/discription.

 #### `set_quest_details(details:String) -> void`